 About the Overland Track

-Each year, more than 8,000 Tassie locals, “mainlanders”, and international visitors flock to Cradle Mountain-Lake St Clair National Park to walk this iconic track from Ronny Creek to Cynthia Bay, and I doubt a single one of those people has ever been disappointed by the beauty they discovered along the trail.
-Each day, you’ll walk just 2.5 – 5 hours (not including optional side trips), which makes this a great introductory walk for those just getting into hiking or a more relaxed adventure for outdoor enthusiasts.
+Each year, more than 8,000 Tassie locals, “mainlanders”, and international visitors flock to Cradle Mountain-Lake St Clair National Park to walk this iconic trail from Ronny Creek to Cynthia Bay, and I imagine every single one of these people has been blown away by the beauty of the Overland Track.

 You can read more about the huts and tent sites, access to water, and trail safety under “What to expect on the trail”.